Does Noise Reduction Window Film Reduce Noise Pollution?

 The material and thickness of your windows also matter.
 Thicker glass and multiple panes are much better at blocking sound than thin, single-pane glass.

-If noise is a real issue and you want more peace and quiet, here are some practical ways to reduce it—starting with the easiest and most affordable:
+If noise is a problem and you want more peace, here are some easy ways to reduce it.
+We will start with the simplest and cheapest options:

 Seal the Edges

 Much of the sound gets in through tiny cracks and gaps around your windows.
 Use weather stripping or acoustic caulk to seal those spots.
-It’s a simple DIY fix that can make a real difference.
+A simple DIY fix can make a real difference.

 Upgrade to Acoustic Curtains